Posted by Doug Connell in Uncategorised on 27th November 2017

 7a) No hand mitts/gloves or leg pads are to worn in the pad work/impact section.
 Striking and kicking without these will make it more realistic for the competitor while also making it easier for judges to see if contact is made optimally.

-7c) At the time of registration kyu grades will be told which pad work combinations they are going to have to demonstrate for the judges.
-The combination will be the same for each competitor within that division so as to compare each on a level playing field.
+7c) The combination will be the same for each competitor within that division so as to compare each on a level playing field.

 7d) Open division competitors will be told immediately before they compete which combination they will be required to demonstrate.